jlule/CSE-212/CSE 212 Final Project/Stack/stack.md

 # STACKS
 ## In this lesson I am going to talk about Stacks and some examples where stacks can applied in real life.
 ## I will cover what a Stack is.
-## And I will cover Stack Operations that incude Push, Pop and Peek
+## And I will cover Stack Operations that incude Push, Pop and Peek and O notaion and time complexity for all operarions
 ## What is a stack?
 A stack is very similar to the idea of what a physical stack would look like.
 The  stack data structure allows us to place a variabel or object on it.
 A very s imple example of how the idea of stacks can be explained is to think